 The films will be preceded by an introduction by the Clermont-Ferrand programming team.

-Join us in the bar afterwards for networking drinks.
+Join us in the bar before and after for networking drinks.

 FILMS SCREENING: